-Plan Led Approach to Retail Development
+3.4.2 Plan Led Approach to Retail Development

 It is a national policy objective to secure plan led retail development.
 Future retail development should be plan led following the settlement hierarchy, including the identification of retail requirements and appropriate planning policies and objectives and implementation measures aimed at securing development plan objectives.
-Retail development shall be carried out in accordance with the principles set out in the Retail Planning -Guidelines for Planning Authorities, 2012, pending the adoption of a Retail Strategy for Cavan Town and County.
+Retail development shall be carried out in accordance with the principles set out in the Retail Planning -Guidelines for Planning Authorities (2012) in-line with subsection 3.4.1 above , pending the adoption of a Retail Strategy for Cavan Town and County.
 Policies for retailing are currently set out in the Retail Strategy for County Cavan 2008-2014 which shall remain in force pending the adoption of a new Retail Strategy for the County, during the lifetime of this plan.